mozilla/shield-studies-addon-template/shield-docs/survival.md

 As you look up, a light rain starts to fall.
 You wonder how you will make a fire to keep warm, as your clothes start to soak.
 The first chills of hypothermia ripple your flesh.

-Legacy addon development has challenges.
+Legacy add-on development has challenges.

 > examine handbook.